Undergraduate Program - FAQ

 Answer: We recommend you apply two semesters before you graduate.
 Please follow the six steps on this webpage.

 Answer: This information be found on the USU Commencement webpage.

 Answer: The diploma is processed through the Registrar’s Office and is typically mailed 6-8 weeks after the last day of class and will be mailed to the address you submitted on your application.

 Answer: Internships are an important part of your career preparation.
 We encourage you to contact your academic advisor or visit the Huntsman School Internship Website.

-Answer: Scholarships in the Huntsman School are very competitive and awarded based on academic merit.
+Answer: Scholarships in the Huntsman School are very competitive and awarded based on academic merit and financial need.
 Scholarships are awarded during Spring semester for the following Academic Year.
 All Huntsman School scholarships are awarded on the basis of the scholarship application.
 For the specific deadlines and to see the scholarship application, please visit the scholarship web page.

 Answer: During academic year 2017-18, the Huntsman School awarded $2.4 Million in scholarships.
 We are committed to recognizing our best students, and as such, we continue to work to increase the availability of student scholarships.
 Scholarships within the Huntsman School are awarded on both a merit and need basis.
 The Huntsman School of Business offers one application for all business scholarships.
 Huntsman Scholarship Application.